 North Hertfordshire District Council is normally comprised of 49 elected Councillors from 24 wards within the District.
 Councillors are elected by the community to represent the interests of local people, to ensure the Council fulfils its duties and takes collective decisions which form the policy of the Council.

 The Council's Constitution sets out how the Council operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable.

-The Council has identified the following three priorities for 2016-21 onwards:
+The Council has identified the following five priorities for 2020-25 onwards:

-The Council is organised into six Service Directorates, each of which deliver a range of services.
+The Council is organised into seven Service Directorates, each of which deliver a range of services.
 The directorates are:

 - Legal and Community